|

 "always" when compensation to board members or officers is

 involved.
-I've now created a "user-friendly,"
+I've also created a "user-friendly,"

 non-lawyer version for your convenience.
 Because the